rafaelmgr12/streamgate/README.md

-# Go API Gateway + L4 Load Balancer
+# Streamgate: Go API Gateway + L4 Load Balancer

 A modern, extensible API Gateway and Layer 4 Load Balancer implemented in Go.
 This project serves as a unified entrypoint for HTTP (and, in the future, any TCP-based protocols), enabling scalable microservice architectures and robust traffic management.